AnyFetch/developers.anyfetch.com/blueprint.md

             ]

 ### Create a User [POST]
+> This endpoint is only available to admin users.

 Create a new user on this company.
 If `is_admin` is not specified, a standard user will be created.

-> You need to be an administrator to create another user.

 > * `401 Unauthorized`: you did not specify any credentials, or you are using a non-supported `Authorization` scheme